Sexual Harassment Training

 Discussion

-This type of sexual harassment meets the definition of quid pro quo.
+The type of sexual harassment in this case study meets the definition of quid pro quo.
 The CEO implied that the nurse’s positive response to unwanted sexual advances was a condition for a promotion.
 The nurse’s continued refusal can also be reasonably tied to the nurse’s subsequent demotion.

 HOSTILE WORK ENVIRONMENT